UNA Internship Program

 - In the case of unpaid internships, it is typical for interns to work part-time so they can earn money through another job.

 - Should you choose to use unpaid interns and you are a for-profit organization, be sure that your intern is considered a trainee under the Fair Labor Standards Act.

 Interns may work as regular part-time or full-time employees while earning academic credit.
 Work schedules are varied and tend to be flexible to allow for the students class schedule.
 Typically students work 10-20 hours per week during the academic year.
 Some may work full-time during the summer.

 An internship should provide training and experience related to a student’s academic course of study and career goals.
 Academic credit may become a component of an internship but is arranged by the student and university faculty.
-If you wish to align your internship with major/minor course goals and objectives, Career Planning and Development can assist you in contacting the appropriate academic departments.
+If you wish to align your internship with major/minor course goals and objectives, the Career Center can assist you in contacting the appropriate academic departments.